leonlwwang/leonw.me/src/pages/blog/night-high.md

 we might not be topping any charts (...yet 😎), but the community here on campus loves everyone's work and it's truly inspiring.

 Finally, this year, I've also released a [few of my own solo tracks](https://open.spotify.com/artist/4GV1B1I84BRLjPMU6DZLut).
 I can already hear the improvement from when I first started the artist project!
-Also really glad I finally bought autotune instead of pitch adjusting individual, sliced clips of my voice. 😂
+Also really glad I finally bought AutoTune instead of pitch adjusting individual, sliced clips of my voice. 😂

 # And so forth&period;&period;&period;